-When Konrad Schick arrived in Jerusalem he never could have imagined that he would design the neighborhood that would become home to Jerusalem’s most exclusive and sequestered ultra-Orthodox Jewish community.
+When Conrad Schick arrived in Jerusalem he never could have imagined that he would design the neighborhood that would become home to Jerusalem’s most exclusive and sequestered ultra-Orthodox Jewish community.

 Born in southern Germany, Schick was sent in 1846 at the age of 24 to Jerusalem by a Swiss Protestant Church organization to be a missionary in the Holy Land.
 The plan was to set up “brotherhoods” of Christian communities from Jerusalem all the way down to Ethiopia and across North Africa.

-Schick soon became more interested in the archeology and architecture of the Holy City, Jerusalem, than the mission.
+Schick soon became more interested in the archaeology and architecture of the Holy City, Jerusalem, than the mission.